How to Reset Your Body to Burn Fat

 Eating ‘little and often’ or ‘grazing’ has become the social norm with the myth that it keeps the metabolism firing.

-You can retrain your body to be able to tap into stored energy reserves and improve your metabolic flexibility.
+You can retrain your body to tap into stored energy reserves and improve your metabolic flexibility.

 What is Metabolic Flexibility?

-Metabolic flexibility is the ability to respond or adapt to conditional changes in metabolic demand.
+Metabolic flexibility is responding or adapting to conditional changes in metabolic demand.

 This broad concept has been propagated to explain insulin resistance and mechanisms governing fuel selection between glucose and fatty acids (body fat), highlighting the metabolic inflexibility of obesity and type 2 diabetes.